THE FOLLOWING IS A GUEST POST FROM JOSH BAYLOR (@JOSHBAYLOR). JOSH SERVES AS A CHURCH PLANTER IN DÜSSELDORF, GERMANY.

 Yes, let’s focus on the unreached and be ready to receive them for the help they bring in gospel-forsaken lands or for the hearing they give to gospel-renewed lands.
 Even before the refugee crisis in Europe, the high potential to reach the rest of the world through Europe already existed.
 It’s part of the reason we came.
 God gave us a burden for the remnant and otherwise dark continent of Europe (Africa is not the only dark place).
 The whole world is dark and in desperate need of light from Jesus’s face.
 It may be that we can reach Europe better by reaching the unreached refugees coming here.
 Perhaps the most prominent and effective missionaries to reach Americans in the 21st Century will be refugees, immigrants, and families of Europe.
 The gospel is so powerful that it can reach those who are forgetful, as well as those who rejected it the first go-round.

 No, we weren’t commanded to only pursue unengaged or unreached people, but like God, our goal is all nations, all people everywhere.
 Let’s look at God’s way and seek to align ourselves with him.
-Our anthropological target is all people (Matthew 28:18-20).
+Our anthropological target is all people (Matt 28:18–20).
 Our geographical extent is progressively everywhere (Acts 1:8).
 It follows then, perhaps we ought to revise our reach metrics.
 Each of us can develop well-intended complex and exhaustive strategies all for God’s glory throughout the world.

 Think with me for a moment.
 What if we measured our reach by the quantity of all people everywhere and by the quality of faithfulness and fruit-bearing?
 Sounds a bit too simple, but it also comes across bold and brash, doesn’t it?
 Thankfully, God’s mission is simple and he, more than anyone else, can afford to be bold and brash.
 He can handle it.
 He has for all eternity.
 Should we go there?
 Well, are there people there?
 Is it within the geographical boundaries of everywhere?
 Okay, sounds good.
-There’s always going to be non-believers everywhere.
+There are always going to be non-believers everywhere.
 Most Christians live in reached places.
 One entity may designate a group/region reached because a church was started in a particular neighborhood or biblical leadership was developed in churches throughout the area.
 Then, another may see more possibility for extending the reach by leveraging the common resources of several churches or developing multicultural leadership in one of the churches.
 How long should we stay?
 What is success?
 What have we reached them with?
 Western Christianity?
 Moralism?
 Theism?
 Syncretism?
 Has God established a healthy church that’s making disciples and looking outward to plant more churches in the area?

 Lots of people where I’m from, as well as people where I live, scratch their heads over what we’re doing here and why.
 Here we are in central Europe, the birthplace of the Reformation five hundred years ago.
 Do we need more churches?
 In Germany, the state provides for the needs of everyone (via high taxation).
 People don’t need much.
 Religion is taught wide and thin in public schools.
 Kids grow up learning about Christianity and the Bible, along with other religions and naturalistic ethics.
 Most large school functions take place in the nearby Catholic church or the state church (Lutheran).
-When the local catholic referent was teaching in my son’s 5th grade class about the miracles of Jesus, she asked the class how Jesus was able to perform all these miracles.
+When the local Catholic referent was teaching in my son’s 5th grade class about the miracles of Jesus, she asked the class how Jesus was able to perform all these miracles.
 Blank stares.
 My son raised his hand, and she called on him.
 He answered, “Because Jesus is God.”
 She responded laughing, and with mockery in her voice, “That’s ridiculous!
 It’s just because he was a magical man.”
-The rest of the class followed in suite.
+The rest of the class followed suit.
 Now, don’t feel sorry for my son.
 He had it coming to him.
 Praise God!
 In four simple words, the good news was proclaimed to a group of people, who seconds before, never knew anyone that actually believed that Jesus is God.
 We could go on and on about similar instances all over the world.
-Even in the land of Luther, there are people, who need to hear the gospel and see what difference it makes.
+Even in the land of Luther, there are people who need to hear the gospel and see what difference it makes.

-We want to exalt his name and his renown throughout the whole earth to all peoples (Isaiah 26:8).
+We want to exalt his name and his renown throughout the whole earth to all peoples (Isa 26:8).
 Until when?
 Until every knee bows and every tongue confesses that Jesus is Lord and Savior.
 But that’s exhausting!
 Of course it is.
 When we think of reaching the whole world, it is in one sense exhaustive because there is a limited amount of space to cover and in another sense exhausting because the world’s population isn’t static.
 So long as people are dying and being born into the world without the gospel, we don’t stop.
 Thankfully, God supplies what we need and doesn’t grow tired.
 It’s why I can easily get behind the International Mission Board’s call for an “endless, borderless, limitless spread of the gospel”, because Jesus and his work are all those things for us.
 We don’t, nor can we, make an end, contain, or limit his reach in his world.
 He never forgets.